United Nations Network of Economic Statisticians

 The task teams of the Network will work agilely in sprints of short duration to complete a series of a set amount of work and deliverables for the thematic workstreams of its work program.
 The short and intense life cycle of these sprints ensures that momentum is sustained to meet clear objectives.

-Year organized
+Year Organized

 Meetings